stijnmeijer/zkrangeproof/README.md

 ## Zero Knowledge Range Proof with uPort demo

 An uPort demo application based on ING's zero-knowledge range proof precompiled contract for the go-ethereum client.
+The uPort dapps are based on uPort's demo dapp.

 ## Important note: